initia-labs/rollytics/indexer/extension/internaltx/README.md

-# Internal Transaction Indexer
+# Internal Transaction Extension

 ## Overview

-The Internal Transaction Indexer is responsible for collecting and indexing EVM internal transactions by utilizing the `debug_traceBlockByNumber` RPC method.
+The Internal Transaction Extension is responsible for collecting and indexing EVM internal transactions by utilizing the `debug_traceBlockByNumber` RPC method.
 This package processes transaction traces to capture all internal calls (such as contract-to-contract interactions) that occur during transaction execution.

 ### Key Features